 Likewise, Wegovy shouldn’t be prescribed to treat type 2 diabetes mellitus and should only be given to patients who are taking it to lose weight.

 A similar thing happened a few years back when Saxenda was released as the world’s first injectable weight loss treatment following the success of Victoza in diabetic patients.

 Nowadays, Victoza is prescribed for diabetes, whilst Saxenda is prescribed for weight loss.

 It’s entirely possible that we will see a similar pattern emerge with Ozempic and Wegovy once it has been released.

 Another difference between Wegovy and Ozempic is the dosage of the medications.

-The maximum dose for Ozempic is 1.0mg weekly – which manages blood glucose effectively in most diabetic patients that need to take it.
+The maximum dose for Ozempic is 1.0mg weekly when it’s prescribed for diabetes – this manages blood glucose effectively in most diabetic patients that need to take it.